A Simple XY Model for Cascade Transfer

 For the model to evolve from the state shown in Fig.\ \ref{fig:idea}(a) to that shown in Fig.\ \ref{fig:idea}(b) while conserving energy, ``ferromagnetic interactions'' may be suitable nonlinearity.
 Because this nonlinear interaction may induce an inverse energy cascade, where the energy is transferred from small to large scales, we must incorporate into the model injection and dissipation terms that act at small and large scales, respectively.
 To this end, it may be suitable for the ease of analysis to choose a random force that is white in space and time and a friction dissipation.

-\paragraph*{Model.}\parhyphen[0pt] Let ${\bm v}_i(t):=(v^1_i(t),v^2_i(t))\in\mathbb{R}^2$ be the ``velocity'' at site $i$ of a two-dimensional square lattice.
-For simplicity, we consider an $N\times N$ square lattice with lattice constant $a$ and impose periodic boundary conditions.
+\paragraph*{Model.}\parhyphen[0pt] Let ${\bm v}_i(t):=(v^1_i(t),v^2_i(t))\in\mathbb{R}^2$ be the ``velocity'' at site $i$ of a $d$-dimensional hypercubic lattice.
+For simplicity, we consider a hypercubic lattice with $N^d$ vertices and lattice constant $a$ and impose periodic boundary conditions.
 The collection of the nearest neighboring sites of $i$ is denoted $B_i$.
 The time evolution of $v^a_i$, $a\in\{1,2\}$, is given by the following Langevin equation:

 where $\mathsf{R}^{ab}({\bm v}_i)$ represents the projection in the direction perpendicular to ${\bm v}_i$:

 Here, $\lambda>0$ is a coupling constant, $\gamma\ge0$ is a friction coefficient, and $\epsilon>0$ represents the strength of the random force, which is the zero-mean white Gaussian noise that satisfies